Taylor Walls Player Props: Rays vs. Rangers

 Taylor Walls At The Plate

-- Walls has six doubles, two triples, seven home runs and 24 walks while batting .209.
+- Walls is hitting .209 with six doubles, two triples, seven home runs and 24 walks.

-- In 47.9% of his games this season (23 of 48), Walls has picked up at least one hit, and in five of those games (10.4%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.